Beepboop-B/TRACK-1-AI-Growth-Agentic-Commerce---Dori/README.md

-# A.M.E. - Autonomous Merchant Engine
+# A.M.E. - Autonomous Merchant Engine --- DORI

 AI agents can discover products, but traditional merchant checkout is not agent-native.
 A.M.E. turns the merchant into an AI-transactable endpoint.